 The SHARE Lab’s ultimate goal is to help inform the development and implementation of research-based policies, programs, and practices that promote access to high-quality sexual and reproductive health care among marginalized groups as well as equity in sexual and reproductive health outcomes.

-SHARE Lab projects are led by Madina Agénor, ScD, MPH and conducted in collaboration with undergraduate and graduate research assistants and research collaborators at universities across the U.S., including Harvard T.H.
-Chan School of Public Health, Harvard Medical School, University of California at San Francisco, and Boston University School of Public Health.
+SHARE Lab projects are led by Madina Agénor, ScD, MPH and conducted in collaboration with undergraduate and graduate research assistants and collaborators at Brown University and other universities across the U.S., including Harvard T.H.
+Chan School of Public Health, Tufts University School of Medicine, Harvard Medical School, University of California at San Francisco, and Boston University School of Public Health.

 Madina Agénor, ScD, MPH, Director